DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 • Storing information faces a finite surface-area limit (Bekenstein bound [4]).
 • Any system with net positive information growth (r > 1) therefore hits that limit in finite time.

 **What happens next.** Exceeding the information-density bound forces negentropic nodes toward maximal-density configurations with external silence.
-In extreme regimes this aligns with gravitational collapse; в любом случае наблюдаемая подпись — тишина.
-An illustrative φ-baseline places humanity ~192 years from the threshold; code explores parameter ranges.
+In extreme regimes this aligns with gravitational collapse.
+In all cases the observable signature is silence.
+We adopt the φ-baseline (~192 years) as a conservative, loss‑free case (see “Why φ”).
+The code explores parameter ranges around it.

+### Why φ (conservative baseline)

+We use φ ≈ 1.618 as the minimal loss‑free growth factor.
+In a strictly lossless, monotone accumulation model where each state must contain all prior information plus new information, the smallest asymptotic multiplier strictly greater than 1 is the golden ratio φ (arising from the Fibonacci‑type recurrence, formalized in `PhiMinimal.lean`).
+This choice is conservative: it maximizes time‑to‑threshold among loss‑free growth trajectories.
+Any real overhead or redundancy makes the effective multiplier r > φ and only shortens the timeline.
+The main theorem (finite time to the bound) holds for any r > 1.

-### Quantitative Forecast (Illustrative)
+### Quantitative Forecast (illustrative)

 | Scenario | Annual Growth (r) | Years Until Singularity | Year Reached |
 |:-------------------------|:-----------------|:---------------------------|:---------------|